fv-123/Automated-Financial-data-pipeline/README.md

 - Processes multiple tickers across 5 industry sectors
 -  Handles multiple tickers and multiple fundamental statements (Balance Sheet, Income Statement, Cashflow Statement, Ratios).
 - Enriches data by leveraging patterns inherent in raw data with VBA.
-- Automatically bins price data to the most recent fundamental release (`public_date`) instead of end of quarter date (this is super crucial, without this data, you're essentially using future information in your backtesting)
+- Automatically bins price data to the most recent fundamental release (`public_date`) instead of end of quarter date (this is super crucial!
+Without this information, you're essentially using future information in your backtesting)
 - Supports pivoting of selected indicators (e.g., ROA, ROE) and optional grouping by categories (e.g., Profitability, Valuation).
 - Optimized for performance by pre-filtering fundamentals and reducing unnecessary scans in SQL.
 ## Pipeline Architecture